filipealtoe/Automatic-evidence-based-explanation/README.md

 --output_path: "string with absolute path to the json to store the summary merged dataset"
 --FAISS: "1: uses GPT model as in the paper, 0:uses FAISS summarization"

+The following LLM prompt was used:
+    "Document: '''''All retrieved evidence content'''''

+    Summarize the document in a single paragraph.
+Only include information that is present in the document in a factual manner.
+    Your response should not make any reference to "the text" or "the document" and be ready to be merged into a fact-check article."

 ## Questions Verdicts:
 To generate decomposed question verdicts run justifications_classifier.py with the following parameters:
 --input_path: "string with absolute path to the summary merge json dataset"
 --output_path: "string with absolute path to the json to store the decomposed claim verdict dataset"
 --FAISS: "1: uses GPT model as in the paper, 0:uses FAISS summarization"

+The following LLM prompt was used:
+    "Given the following context: '''''The generated decomposed question explanation'''''.

+    Use only the context provided to answer the following question as Yes, No or Unverified.
+    Question: '''''Decomposed question'''''
+    Your response should be a single word

 ## Complete Workflow:
 To generate a sample dataset and a CSV test dataset ready for classification run complete_workflow.py.
 This script automates the modules described above: